AccessAbility Week: Presidents Group and Small Business BC

-During the week of May 31 to June 6, Small Business BC will hold 5 webinars with live ASL interpretation and closed captioning, including “How To Become An Inclusive Employer After COVID-19.”
-Moderated by Trish Kelly of the Presidents Group, along with HR and inclusion experts Jamie Millar-Dixon and Kristin Bower (who recently published the Untapped Talent B2B Guidebook), this informative webinar will equip business owners with the tools and know-how to build a welcome and more inclusive workplace.
+During the week of June 1 to 6, Small Business BC will hold 5 FREE webinars with live ASL interpretation and closed captioning, including “How to Become An Inclusive Employer After COVID-19.”
+Moderated by Trish Kelly of Presidents Group, along with HR and inclusion experts Jamie Millar-Dixon and Kristin Bower (who recently co-wrote the Untapped Talent B2B Guidebook), this informative webinar will equip business owners with the tools and know-how to build a welcome and more inclusive workplace.

 See the available webinars below:

 Designing a New Content Marketing Plan for 2020 – June 1, 2020 1:00pm- 2:00pm PST